-Britain has always been an island that had experienced immigration and migration: all British people are descended from people who did not originate in Britain, such as the Vikings, Saxons or Normans.
+Britain has always been an island that had experienced immigration and migration: all British people are descended from people who did not originate in Britain, such as the

+Vikings, Saxons or Normans.
 In 1948, the first generation of Afro-Caribbean's arrived in Britain, bringing with them their own unique culture.
 Afro-Caribbean's had been heavily involved in supporting Britain in the war effort (WW2 lasted from 1939-45), and so it was seen by many as the duty of Britain to welcome these new migrants to the country.

-Many of these migrants settled in areas of London such as Hackney or Notting Hill (where the carnival is still held today).
+Many of these migrants settled in areas of

+London such as Hackney or Notting Hill (where the carnival is still held today).
 The arrival of the Windrush generation marked the start of mass immigration in the second half of the twentieth century that has shaped Britain to this day.
+There were some problems faced by the new arrivals, as shown by the Notting Hill Riots in 1958, the Brixton Riots of 1981.
+Also, despite the government's efforts to improve race relations, such as through the 1965 Race Relations Act, a minority of political figures still opposed racial equality, such as Enoch Powell, who wrongly predicted 'rivers of blood' if equality laws were brought in.
-Immigration has since become a political issue and has been a major factor in government laws passed, such as the 2010

-Equality Act, which prevents companies from discriminating against individuals based on their race, gender, sexual orientation or religion.
+Immigration has since become a political issue and has been a major factor in government laws passed, such as the 2010 Equality Act, which prevents companies from discriminating against individuals based on their race, gender, sexual orientation or religion.
 People continue to migrate to and from Britain, from across the world.
+These changes are significant as the slow pace of change reflects the many battles for equality, and fair treatment in Britain throughout this course.